MARKET SNAPSHOT: This Epic Stock-market Rally Will Get A Second Wind From Stellar Earnings

 In fact, if the market continues to gain at its current speed, annualized return for the S&P 500 could jump as much as 193% in 2018, according to Frank Cappelleri, a technical strategist at Instinet LLC.

-To be clear, the point of that outlandish figure isn't that Cappelleri expects that sort of outperformance but as a warning of things to come.
+To be clear, the point of that outlandish figure isn't that Cappelleri expects that sort of outperformance but that it should be taken as a warning of things to come.

 "If we see the advances continue to accelerate like we saw last week, it would indicate that more emotion is being pulled into the trading environment.
 And emotion and volatility rarely exist on one side of the market.
 If that happens, it would set up the market for a more material decline," he said.